helloturbine/turbine-docs/docs/records/inventory.md

 3. Specify the export start date and export end date, then click the "Request Download" button.
 You will receive an email containing a link to download your data within the next 24 hours.

 ![inventory](../../static/img/download_inventory.gif)

+## Inventory Forecasting FAQs

+### Why does my SKU not have a forecast available?

+1. Minimum Order Requirement:
+For a forecast to be generated, the minimum order quantity for a tenant should be greater than 10.
+If it is less than 10, the SKU will not be included in the forecast.

+2. Minimum Order in the Past 90 Days:
+A forecast is generated for a SKU if the tenant has placed at least 1 order in the past 90 days.

+3. Exclusion of Weeks from Model Training:
+To enhance accuracy during testing with ample data, at least 5 weeks will be excluded from the model training.